ht-sdks/events-sdk-js-mono/packages/consent/consent-wrapper-onetrust/README.md

 ### Ensure that consent is enabled and that you have created your Integration -> Consent Category Mappings

-- Ensure that your integrations in the Segment UI have consent enabled, and that they map to your Consent Category IDs (also called Cookie Group IDs or Cookie Consent IDs).
+- Ensure that your integrations in the hightouch UI have consent enabled, and that they map to your Consent Category IDs (also called Cookie Group IDs or Cookie Consent IDs).
   The IDs look like "C0001", "C0002"and are configurable in OneTrust
   ![onetrust category ids](img/onetrust-cat-id.jpg)